Assisted Living Versus Residential Care Discussed by Bristol Care Homes

 - Environmentally designed buildings with 24/7 air circulation to always keeping the atmosphere fresh and airy

-- Spacious rooms with increased ceiling height which gives the feeling of space and openness
+- Spacious rooms with increased ceiling height gives the feeling of space and openness

 - Wide corridors for easy access